 - Configure a custom corner radius for cells

 - Configure a custom separator color

 The developer includes a blue Apply button at the top right of the preference pane so that you can save changes on demand.

 Color and theme customization aren’t everyone’s cup of tea, but if you’re into this sort of thing, then Horizon is a great tweak to check out.
-It’s available for $1.49 from the Packix repository in Cydia or Sileo and it plays nicely with all jailbroken iOS 11 or 12 devices.
+It’s available for $1.19 from the Twickd repository in Cydia or Sileo and it plays nicely with all jailbroken iOS 11 or 12 devices.

 Will you be installing Horizon?
 Discuss why or why not in the comments section below.